What Are Electronic Gold Receipts?

 Taxation of Electronic Gold Receipts

 According to SEBI, Electronic Gold Receipts will be taxed as securities under the Securities Contract Act and Securities Transaction Tax (STT) will be applicable.
-GST will be applicable only if investors wish to convert their EGRs to physical gold.
+GST applies only if investors wish to convert their EGRs to physical gold.
 This is a major advantage of EGRs over physical and digital gold, both of which attract a 3% GST.

 An important point to remember is that the owner of an EGR needs to pay the stipulated storage or vaulting charges at the end of a trading day.
 The beneficiary of the EGR wishing to withdraw physical gold also needs to bear the delivery charges.
 This will reduce security risks, though it will increase the overall expenses of EGRs.